dzhang32/biotech_web_scrape/README.md

 # Contents

-It's worth mentioning that due to the ever-updating nature of many websites, it's unlikely that these scripts will remain re-runnable out-of-the-box.
+It's worth mentioning that due to the ever-updating nature of many websites, it's unlikely that these scripts remain re-runnable out-of-the-box.

 | Script | Description |
 | --- | --- |